 Mr. Hampton Wilkins with Wilkins & Co.
-Realtors created the scholarship in 1999 to recognize a rising sophomore enrolled in the Marketing program who demonstrates academic ability and has maintained a 2.50 GPA.
+Realtors created the scholarship in 1999 to recognize a rising sophomore enrolled in the Marketing program who demonstrates academic ability and has maintained a 2.50 or better grade point average.
 Wilkins & Co.
-Realtors also funds four students to take the Virginia Real Estate Licensing Exam.
+Realtors also provides funding for four students to take the Virginia Real Estate Licensing Exam.